Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all stores that have an active owner that belong to the sub location associated with the ID provided and contain text that matches the search keyword provided.
+This endpoint retrieves all stores that have an active owner that belong to the sub location associated with the ID provided and contain text that matches the search keyword provided, sorted by ID in descending order.

 ### HTTP Request